karma-runner/karma-traceur-preprocessor/README.md

 ```

 ## Configuration
 The following example configuration shows some of the required settings for enabling Traceur support.
-Traceur compiles source files into either requirejs or nodejs modules.
+Traceur compiles source files into either AMD or Node.js modules.
 Since Karma is testing in a browser you need to [configure RequireJS][configure-requirejs].

 ```js
 // karma.conf.js